Multipurpose Text Processing Tools

 • ORS output record separator

-• NR number of records (i.e. line number)
+• NR number of records (i.e. line number) for entire input

 Default field processing

 awk automatically splits input into fields based on one or more sequence of space or tab or newline characters.
 In addition, any of these three characters at the start or end of input gets trimmed and won't be part of field contents.
 The fields are accessible using $N where N is the field number you need.
-You can also pass an expression instead of numeric literal to specify the field required.
+You can also pass an expression instead of numeric literals to specify the field required.

 Here are some examples: